cds-snc/canadalogin-static-website/website/src/en/trouble-signing-in/cannot-access-your-phone.md

 ### This does not replace any of the existing numbers on your account

-To delete numbers you do not want on your account anymore, follow our guide on how to delete a 2-step verification phone number.
+To delete numbers you do not want on your account anymore, follow our guide on {% linkRef links.deleteatwostepverificationphonenumber 'delete-a-2-step-verification-phone-number' 'how to delete a 2-step verification phone number' %}.